Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

 The result – the customer sees the product online without any image to be able to relate to the product.
 The dimensions don’t make any sense, and the customer finds very little reliable information to go ahead with the purchase.
 Sale opportunity lost, customer lost.

-Product Onboarding Best Practices: How to Get it Right!
+Best Practices of Product Data Onboarding: How to Get it Right!

 - Create and optimize a structured onboarding process.
 Make sure the selected platform is capable of implementing this process with minimum manual intervention.